 Police in the state can obtain private medical records of anyone involved in a traffic crash.
 They can do so even if those involved are innocent sober victims.

 Religious Freedom Violated

 It’s also illegal for anyone under the age of 21 to consume alcohol for any reason.
 That includes religious and medicinal purposes.

-Therefore, many states have enacted alcohol amnesty laws.
+Thus, many states have enacted alcohol amnesty laws.
 These states value the lives of their young people higher than rigid law enforcement.
 For example, see the Alcohol Emergency Immunity (Good Samaritan Law).

 State law law also greatly limits the ability of defendants to challenge evidence against them.
 Especially that which is either inaccurate or illegally obtained.
-Of course, that encourages -police illegal actions against the public.
+Of course, that encourages police illegal actions against the public.

 Origin of These Strict Alcohol Laws

 These laws were all enacted under a governor (Mike Easley) who was a former prosecutor.
 He chose everyone on the commission that proposed these stringent laws.
 All members were either in law enforcement or worked for the state as prosecutors.

 There was not a single member to advocate for the legal rights of citizens.
 So it was a stacked deck against the public.
 And against personal rights.

 Reducing impaired driving is very important.
 But it shouldn’t be at the expense of the rights of citizens.
 That would be a police state.